 - Make sure your CV looks presentable.
 As there’s very little to judge you on, you must make a good first impression.
 When the reader first sets eyes on your CV, they should see your professionalism, organisational skill, and attention to detail.
 Spelling errors, poor formatting, and other careless mistakes like these are huge turn-offs.
 I’ve seen many CVs get rejected out of hand because they are poorly formatted or hard to read.
 Most employers take 6 seconds to scan through your CV – make them count!

-- You can look through my other CV writing guides for more information – my Ultimate Guide to Resume Writing goes into great detail on every section of your CV and how to properly write them; I’ve also published some CV templates you can look at.
+- You can look through my other CV writing guides for more information – our Ultimate Guide to Resume Writing goes into great detail on every section of your CV and how to properly write them.

 Job and Internship Opportunities for College Students